-- Multiple major school infractions may lead to expulsion at the discretion of the upper school director and the head of school. - Major school infractions typically require thoughtful and detailed consideration of all issues.
-Therefore, decisions regarding these infractions may not be immediate. - The school reserves the right to assign consequences for conduct that would constitute a major school infraction while the student studies away from Friends Select but intends to return to the school.
+- Multiple major school infraction can leave to further disciplinary actions including suspension or expulsion. - Major school infractions typically require thoughtful and detailed consideration of all issues.
+Therefore, decisions regarding these infractions may not be immediate. - Multiple major school infractions or an infraction that jeopardizes the safety of any community member may lead to expulsion. - The school reserves the right to assign consequences for conduct that would constitute a major school infraction while the student studies away from Friends Select but intends to return to the school.